Monotheism

 Hillman, James, Archetypal Psychology: A Brief Account, 1983thesis

-Jung writes: 'The anima/animus stage is correlated with polytheism, the self with monotheism.' … he nevertheless also implies that as anima/animus is a pre-stage of self, so is polytheism a pre-stage of monotheism.
+Jung writes: ‘The anima/animus stage is correlated with polytheism, the self with monotheism.’
+A primacy of the self implies rather that the understanding of the complexes… is of less significance for modern man than is the self of monotheism.

 Miller, David L., The New Polytheism: Rebirth of the Gods and Goddesses, 1974thesis

-From the viewpoint of an archetypal psychology 'the special type of temperament and emotion' that produces monotheism and favours the self above anima/animus … would be the senex.
-This archetype might also help account for theological monotheism's obdurate persistence, religious intolerance, and conviction of superiority.
+the special type of temperament and emotion that produces monotheism and favours the self above anima/animus and views their relation in stages would be the senex.

 Miller, David L., The New Polytheism: Rebirth of the Gods and Goddesses, 1974thesis